Sleep Apnoea Treatment Brisbane City

-Sleep apnoea is a serious—but common—disorder that stops you breathing while you sleep.
+Sleep apnoea is a serious — but common — disorder that stops you breathing while you sleep.
 This happens because your airway is blocked for periods of time during the night.
-The result is a lack of oxygen getting to your lungs.
+The result is a lack of oxygen reaching your lungs.
 The blockage is what causes you to either snore loudly and/or make choking noises as you try to breathe.

-Which is why you would—were you suffering from sleep apnoea—wake up feeling like you haven’t slept well.
-Despite getting a solid eight or nine hours sleep.
+Which is why those who from sleep apnoea wake up feeling like they haven't slept well, despite getting a solid eight or nine hours sleep.

 Sleep apnoea has different causes in adults and children.
 In adults, the main causes are an excess of soft tissue in the mouth and throat.